WeiningLi/Simple_Batch_Testing/README.md

 (contents of the actual program output)

+## Note that both .in and .args file for a test are optional, when there is no .in/.args file, the program run with no input/no args

 ## example also provided

-./produceOutput suite ./sample
+./produceOutput suite ./sampleCPP

 (produces .out files)

-./runSuite suite ./sample
+./runSuite suite ./sampleCPP

 (as we run on the same program, all output are the same, print nothing, you can try to modify .out file first then run ./runSuite to see the case that a test fail)